-Real estate tends to appreciate over time, so if you have a longer time horizon, buying a home now and hanging onto it may result in a large nest egg when you retire and are ready to sell and downsize.
+Real estate typically appreciates over time, so if you have a longer time horizon, buying a home now and hanging onto it may possibly result in a large nest egg when you retire and are ready to sell and downsize.

 You can buy property and rent it out, which allows you to live off the rental income or sell the property for profit.
 Investing in real estate comes with unique tax benefits, as rental income is not subject to self-employment tax and provides a lot of opportunities for deductions.

 If you invest through REITs, you can expect regular dividends, as these companies must distribute at least 90% of their taxable income to shareholders in the form of dividends.